petl-developers/petl/docs/intro.rst

 steps are defined and the transformation is executed in full.

 Note that this convention does not place any restrictions on the lengths of header and data rows.
-A table may return a header row and/or data rows of varying lengths.
+A table may contain a header row and/or data rows of varying lengths.